tidyverse/readxl/tests/testthat/_snaps/decrypt.md

       Error in `read_excel()`:
       ! `password` must be a single string or a function that returns one. i Use `password = askpass::askpass` to enter the password interactively.

+# encrypted xlsx with no password errors when prompting is impossible

+    Code
+      read_excel(test_sheet("Encrypted.xlsx"))
+    Condition
+      Error in `read_excel()`:
+      ! `path` is a password-encrypted file.
+      i Supply the password via the `password` argument, e.g. as a string or a function such as `askpass::askpass()`. i Install askpass to be prompted for the password interactively.

+# a cancelled auto-prompt errors informatively

+    Code
+      read_excel(test_sheet("Encrypted.xlsx"))
+    Condition
+      Error in `read_excel()`:
+      !
+Failed to obtain a password.
+      i Interactive prompts require an interactive session.
+Otherwise supply the password as a string, possibly retrieved from an environment variable.
+      Caused by error in `askpass_askpass()`:
+      !
+Password prompt cancelled